WebAssembly/spec/proposals/Exceptions.md

 copied back onto the value stack.

-If no tagged catch blocks were matched, and the catching try block doesn't have a default catch block, the exception is re-thrown to the next enclosing try block.
+If no tagged catch blocks were matched, and the catching try block doesn't have a default catch block, the exception is rethrown to the next enclosing try block.

 If control is transferred to the body of a catch block, and the last instruction